Support from Autism at Kingwood – ASPiration

 Structured Learning Workshops

 We provide various skills workshops that are run throughout the year.
 The aim of the workshops is to support people to develop their skills in key social and practical areas.
-We provide face-to-face group workshops and online workshops, for anyone unable to attend or who would prefer to access information online.
-For more information about the skills workshops and availability please contact the Aspiration team.
-Please click here for the online workshops.
+We are not currently providing face-to-face workshops due to the Covid-19 restrictions.
+We provide group online workshops, and the content of these workshops is available on our website for anyone unable to attend or who would prefer to access the information individually.
+For more information about the skills workshops and availability please contact the Aspiration team (see contact information below).
+Please click here for the online workshops content.

 If an individual has support needs that cannot be met through the structured learning programme or with advice and guidance, we can offer one-to-one support.
 This support is short-term and focused on specific goals the individual wants to work on.
 The support is person centred and specifically tailored to the individuals needs.
 Support is short-term up to 6 months.